netxms/netxms-doc/admin/appendix.rst

     -
     - No
   * - LdapUserClass
     - There is specified which object class represents user objects.
-If found entry will not be of a user ot group class, it will be just ignored.
+If found entry will not be of a user or group class, it will be just ignored.
     -
     - No
   * - LdapUserDeleteAction